indianeagle4599/Prostate-Cancer-Classification/README.md

 ## Models Used

 **1. K Nearest Neighbours:** This model is most useful in data which can be linearly separated.
-It simply finds the "K nearest neighbours" and uses the hoghest class occurence as the final class preidction.
+It simply finds the "K nearest neighbours" and uses the highest class occurence as the final class preidction.

 **2. Support Vector Classifier:** This model is also very useful when the data is linearly separable.
 Although, SVMs are capable of projecting the data into greater dimensions to find out better patterns.